Distributional Soft Actor-Critic: Off-Policy Reinforcement Learning for Addressing Value Estimation Errors: Related Work

 Maximum entropy RL favors stochastic policies by augmenting the optimization objective with the expected policy entropy.
 While many prior RL algorithms consider the policy entropy, they only use it as a regularizer \cite{schulman2015TRPO,mnih2016A3C,schulman2017PPO}.
-Recently, several papers have noted the connection between Q-learning and policy gradient methods in the setting of maximum entropy framework \cite{ODonoghue2016PGQL,schulman2017PG_Soft-Q,nachum2017bridging}.
-Early maximum entropy RL algorithms \cite{sallans2004Boltzmann_explore,ODonoghue2016PGQL,Fox2016G-learning} usually only consider the policy entropy of current states.
-Different from them, soft Q-learning \cite{Haarnoja2017Soft-Q} directly augments the reward with an entropy term, such that the optimal policy aims to reach states where they will have high entropy in the future. \citet{Haarnoja2018SAC} further developed an off-policy actor-critic variant of the Soft Q-learning for large continuous domains, called SAC. \citet{Haarnoja2018ASAC} later devised a gradient-based method for SAC that can automatically learn the optimal temperature of entropy term during training.
-In this paper, we build on the work of \citet{Haarnoja2018SAC,Haarnoja2018ASAC} for implementing the maximum entropy framework.
+Recently, several papers have noted the connection between Q-learning and policy gradient methods in the setting of the maximum entropy framework \cite{ODonoghue2016PGQL,schulman2017PG_Soft-Q,nachum2017bridging}.
+Early maximum entropy RL algorithms usually only consider the policy entropy of current states \cite{sallans2004Boltzmann_explore,ODonoghue2016PGQL,Fox2016G-learning}.
+Unlike them, soft Q-learning directly augments the reward with an entropy term, such that the optimal policy aims to reach states where they will have high policy entropy in the future \cite{Haarnoja2017Soft-Q}.
+Haarnoja \emph{et al.} (2018) further developed an off-policy actor-critic variant of the Soft Q-learning for large continuous domains, called SAC \cite{Haarnoja2018SAC,Haarnoja2018ASAC}.
+In this paper, we build on the work of \cite{Haarnoja2018SAC,Haarnoja2018ASAC} for implementing the maximum entropy framework.